 I know how much you guys love systems, the incredible response to this post tells me so!
 Having a process, pre-made documents, and a step-by-step to follow with each new project saves time, impresses clients & helps you keep your sanity innact.
 Well no matter how helpful my process has been for me since I implemented it, there is always room for improvement.

-So today I want to share with you how I’m improving my workflow in 2014 to help you possibly do the same.
+So today I want to share with you how I improved my workflow to help you possibly do the same.

-(If you haven’t read my big post about systems: check it out first here)
+(If you haven’t read my big post about on-boarding processes: check it out first here)